 Governor Andrew Cuomo quietly moved in and out of Utica on Tuesday, November 12th, addressing a hand-picked audience to announce that Utica will receive ten million dollars’ worth of funding as part of the ‘Downtown Revitalization Initiative’.
 One way the city has proposed to use the money is to create a median on downtown Genesee Street, constructing single lanes on each side.
 The Governor said this sort of large-scale infusion of millions of dollars into upstate communities “is the engine that drives the train.”

 However some see ulterior motives behind this money.
-Cuomo’s economic formula seems to be the same across various sectors of the economy: create (or recognize) scarcity, create competition for big financial rewards, and in turn create allegiance among the politicians and big businesses who receive these financial gains.
-For example, the Governor limits the amount of casinos that can be constructed, or limits the amount of medical marijuana manufacturers, or creates a few opportunities where counties compete against one another to receive hundreds of millions in tax dollars.
-Therefore, Utica has ‘won’ this new funding.
+Cuomo’s economic formula seems to be the same across various sectors of the economy.
+He artificially creates scarcity, creates competition for big financial rewards, and that creates allegiances among the politicians and big businesses who receive these financial gains.
+For example the way Cuomo creates scarcity is when he limits the amount of casinos that can be constructed, or limits the amount of medical marijuana manufacturers, or creates a few opportunities where counties compete against one another to receive hundreds of millions in tax dollars.

 Investigative reporter Jim Heaney, of Investigative Post, interviewed several economists regarding Cuomo’s large-scale infusion of millions of dollars to jump-start New York’s economy.
 For various reasons, these experts don’t see much promise in Cuomo’s approach.
 Heaney just received an award from the Museum of Political Corruption for breaking the story on the Buffalo Billions scandal.
 At the award ceremony, when asked if Cuomo was corrupt, Heaney simply answered, “Yes.”